Andrew McCutchen Preview, Player Props: Pirates vs. Royals

-Andrew McCutchen -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+Andrew McCutchen -- with a slugging percentage of .462 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Angel Zerpa on the hill, on August 30 at 8:10 PM ET.

 Andrew McCutchen Game Info & Props vs. the Royals